danielfubcit/mdia3126-week-6/README.md

 If u already start a bit, u can just copy what u need.

-If u are in mental hell, you can do the following:

 Get into ur course folder to clone my repo.

 After u clone it, get into web -- `cd web`, then `npm install`.